 My counselling style is "integrative", meaning that I use a combination of counselling approaches, including Psychodynamic, which looks back at childhood issues and past experiences; Humanistic, which works in a person centred way, with issues that are affecting us in the here and now; and Cognitive Behavioural Therapy (CBT), which works by challenging negative thoughts that affect how we feel and behave.
 This flexibility enables me to respond appropriately to each of my clients' individual needs at any given time.
 For further information about my personal approach as a counsellor, please visit the Qualifications page.

-Many people find themselves struggling with stress and anxiety, which can sometimes feel overwhelming and lead to feelings of depression, or low mood.
-These difficult feelings can build up over time, and affect our relationships, whether at home or in the work place.
-Other life events such as bereavement, ill health or redundancy, can take their toll on our emotional health, and I believe this can impact on other areas of life, such as sleeping, eating patterns and physical well being.
-People often tell me that they feel unable to share these feelings with those closest to them, for fear of burdening them, and find relief and comfort in talking to a counsellor who is not directly involved in their lives and will not judge or give advice.
+Many people find themselves struggling with stress and anxiety, which can sometimes lead to feelings of depression, or low mood.
+These difficult emotions can build up over time, and may affect our relationships with our loved ones, our own health and wellbeing, or how we perform at work.
+Other life events such as relationship breakdown, bereavement, and ill health, all take their toll on our mental health, and I believe this can impact on other areas of life, such as sleeping, eating patterns and well being.
+Sometimes we may look as if we are coping well on the surface, but may be using unhealthy coping mechanisms which become unsustainable in the long term.
+People often tell me that they feel unable to share these difficulties with those closest to them, for fear of burdening them, however they find relief comfort and more helpful perspectives, in talking to a counsellor who is not directly involved in their lives and will not judge or give advice.

-When working with my clients I often see how counselling/psychotherapy helps people to understand how past experiences and patterns of behaviour may be affecting their lives in the present.
-When people experience this insight they are then able to look at how they could make different more helpful choices in their current lives.
+When working with my clients I often see how counselling/psychotherapy helps people to explore and understand how past experiences and patterns of behaviour may be affecting their lives in the present.
+When people experience this insight they are then able to look at making different choices in their current lives.
 I feel that working with my clients to gain more clarity and control in their lives, helps them to see more positive ways of moving forward.
 For more information on how counselling can help you, visit the About Counselling page.